The universality of the relation between magnetic fields and star formation in galaxies: Introduction

 The leading theory for the origin of galactic magnetic fields resides in the dynamo mechanisms.
-Initially weak, primordial seed fields are rapidly amplified to $\mu$G strengths within $\lesssim10^8$\,yr by supernova-driven turbulence and spiral shocks (small-scale dynamo; \citealp{Rieder2016}), producing predominantly tangled fields that saturate near equipartition with ISM turbulence.
-On $\sim$Gyr timescales, the large-scale $\alpha$–$\Omega$ dynamo organises the mean field: differential rotation winds poloidal into toroidal components, while helical turbulence regenerates poloidal field, enabling exponential growth.
+Initially weak, primordial seed fields are rapidly amplified to strengths of order microgauss within $\lesssim10^8$\,yr by supernova (SN)-driven turbulence and spiral shocks (small-scale dynamo; e.g. \citealp{Rieder2016}; \citealp{Martin-Alvarez2018}; \citealp{Pakmor2024}), producing predominantly tangled fields that saturate near equipartition with ISM turbulence.
+On gigayear timescales, the large-scale $\alpha$–$\Omega$ dynamo organises the mean field: differential rotation winds poloidal into toroidal components, while helical turbulence regenerates the poloidal field, enabling exponential growth.
 This process continues until back-reaction (magnetic tension and helicity conservation) limits further amplification, yielding a saturated mean field with energy density comparable to turbulent motions \citep{Subramanian1998, Brandenburg2005, Subramanian2016, Subramanian2019}.
 Despite this framework, reproducing the full diversity of observed magnetic structures and strengths remains an open, active area of research.